-This manual describes the function, operation and maintenance of the Maxtec Model MaxO2 ME oxygen monitor.
-The MaxO2 ME utilizes the Maxtec Max-550E oxygen sensor and is engineered for fast response, maximum reliability and stable performance.
-The MaxO2 ME is designed primarily for continuous monitoring of oxygen levels delivered by medical oxygen delivery equipment and respiratory care systems.
-Adjustable high and low level alarm set points make the MaxO2 ME ideal for use in neonatal, anesthesia and respiratory care.
+This manual describes the function, operation and maintenance of the Maxtec Model MaxO2 ME+p oxygen and pressure monitor.
+The MaxO2 ME+p utilizes the Maxtec MAX-550E oxygen sensor and is engineered for fast response, maximum reliability and stable performance.
+The MaxO2 ME+p is designed primarily for continuous monitoring of oxygen levels delivered by medical oxygen delivery equipment and respiratory care systems.
+Adjustable high and low level alarm set points make the MaxO2 ME+p ideal for use in neonatal, anesthesia and respiratory care.